 Now let’s examine the cons (drawbacks) of Surfshark VPN.

 When you are using the Surfshark VPN client, there’s an option for “Fastest Server”.
 The app will select a server close to your location with low server loads.
-I tested this out and the app connected me to the Surfshark Seattle server and the speeds were great: 99 Mbps.
+I tested this out and the app connected me to the Surfshark Seattle server and the speeds were pretty good at 131 Mbps:

-Next I tested out a Surfshark server in Los Angeles.
-The speeds were still good, but not as fast as before: 73 Mbps.
+Next, I tested out a Surfshark server in Los Angeles.
+The speeds were still good, but not as fast as before: 81 Mbps.